Natallllyyy333/finance_manager/README.md

 #### Google Sheets Setup
 - Create a Google Sheet with ID
 - Add a worksheet named "SUMMARY"
-- Share the sheet with the service account email from your credentia
+- Share the sheet with the service account email from your credentials `creds.json` file, giving it editor permissions.
 - User stories covered: 9

 <details>